Kafka API

 The value of the event is a JSON object with uri, filename and content fields.

 The uri field is mandatory, and should be the unique URI for the original document.
-It is recommended to use a SHA-256 hash of the document content itself, or some other determistic calculation based on the input document, to form the local name portion of the URI.
+It is recommended to use a SHA-256 hash of the document content itself, or some other deterministic calculation based on the input document, to form the local name portion of the URI.
 This ensures the same document will always have the same URI and will prevent duplication of documents in the Elasticsearch or OpenSearch index should the same document be ingested more than once.

 The filename field is optional, if present it encodes the filename from which the document content originated.
 This is primarily used for logging when provided.
 However, it may also be used to help determine file format, and thus file parser, when extracting textual content from the document.
 This is done using both the filename and the Content-Type header on the event (if present).